neuroquery/pubget/README.md

 nqdc run ./nqdc_data -q "fMRI[title]"
 ```

 See `nqdc run --help` for a description of this command.
-In
+In particular, the
-particular, the `--n_jobs` option allows running the data extraction in
+`--n_jobs` option allows running some of the steps in parallel.
-parallel, which can significantly speed up the pipeline.

 # Usage